-Nora provides strategic direction of CFA’s three primary focus areas: Age-Forward 2030, the Business of Aging, and Healthy Longevity.
-She is responsible for managing and creating data-driven research, meaningful policy initiatives, and impactful convenings in the United States as well as internationally.
+Nora provides strategic direction for the three primary focus areas of CFA: Age-Forward 2030, the Business of Aging, and Healthy Longevity.
+She oversees data-driven research, meaningful policy initiatives, and impactful convenings in the United States as well as internationally.

 In 2015, Nora was recognized as one of America’s top 50 “Influencers in Aging” by PBS Next Avenue and was the Honoree for Outstanding Service to Medicare Beneficiaries by the Medicare Rights Center.
 She has also held leadership roles at the U.S. Department of Health and Human Services, AARP, Kaiser Permanente, and the National Association of Area Agencies on Aging.

 Nora serves on several advisory boards, including the Board of Directors of the Long-Term Quality Alliance, the Brain Health Partnership Advisory Board, the Bipartisan Policy Center’s Advisory Committee on Improving Care Delivery for Individuals with Serious Illness, the Better Medicare Alliance Beneficiary Education Technical Advisory Council, the Brookings Institution and Kellogg School of Management Retirement Security Advisory Board, Retirement Income Institute’s Scholars Advisory Group, and the Editorial Board of the Gerontological Society of America’s Policy and Aging Report.